Allkindoflower/file-organizer/README.md

 ## How It Works

-The application scans your Downloads folder, identifies file extensions, and moves files to the corresponding subfolders defined in config.json.
+The application scans your source folder, identifies file extensions, and moves files to the corresponding subfolders defined in config.json.
 Files not listed in the configuration are placed in an “Others” folder.

 ## Error Handling